doodlebunnyhops/doodlebunnyhops.github.io/content/blog/intro.md

 ## Introduction

 Hey it's BloominDaisy here!
-A local at the Secerts and Mysteries discord channel in Wolfpaq's server.
+A local at the Secrets and Mysteries discord channel in Wolfpaq's server.